aiartefact/custom-company-website/README.md

   - #0D6986
   - #07485B

-The map on the landing page points to my Alma Mater: [Vasyl Stefanyk Precarpathian National University](https://pnu.edu.ua/) (Ivano-Frankivsk, Ukraine).
+The map on the landing page points to the author's Alma Mater: [Vasyl Stefanyk Precarpathian National University](https://pnu.edu.ua/) (Ivano-Frankivsk, Ukraine).